GooLey1025/borzoi-var/README.md

 # Borzoi-var

-A variant of the Borzoi project, focusing on genomic variant analysis and prediction.
-This repository contains modified versions of Borzoi and its dependencies (Baskerville and Westminster) with custom enhancements for variant analysis.
+This repository is a customized variant of the Borzoi project, developed to support my research activities.

 ## Overview

-Borzoi-var is a specialized version of the Borzoi deep learning model, adapted for genomic variant analysis.
-It combines the power of Borzoi's sequence modeling with custom modifications for improved variant effect prediction and analysis.
+Borzoi-var is a specialized version of the Borzoi deep learning model.

 ## Project Structure